French pronunciation for beginners

 Je suis. (zhuh sewee) I am.

-• s is pronounced “z” between two vowels:
+• s is pronounced as “z” between two vowels:

 Toulouse (toolooz) Toulouse (city in France)